© Unofficial Royalty 2024

 July 18, 1712 – Birth of Karl Friedrich, Duke of Saxe-Meiningen in Meiningen, Duchy of Meiningen, now in Thuringia, Germany

 Karl Friedrich’s father died in November 1724, making his elder brother, Ernst Ludwig II, the reigning Duke.
 As both brothers were underage, their two uncles, Friedrich Wilhelm and Anton Ulrich, oversaw the running of the duchy.
 Ernst Ludwig II died in 1729, and Karl Friedrich became the reigning Duke.
 Despite his uncles’ guardianship ending in 1733 when Karl Friedrich reached his majority, he continued to leave the daily running of the duchy to his uncles and his court officials.
-In poor health, he was unable to walk and had to be carried and driven everywhere, and had little interest in anything which required responsibility.
+In poor health, he was unable to walk had to be carried and driven everywhere, and had little interest in anything requiring responsibility.

 Unofficial Royalty: Karl Friedrich, Duke of Saxe-Meiningen